 Think of a hybrid and the Toyota Prius is probably the car that springs to mind.
 That’s because after four generations, Toyota has refined the formula to make a brilliant hybrid family car.

 It’s not fast, but it’ll be quick enough for most, with 121bhp on tap from its 1.8-litre petrol engine and electric motor setup.
 Keep the revs low and refinement is good too, as the electric motor plays a strong supporting role to reduce the work the petrol engine has to do.

 The Prius’ infotainment is limited, but that’s about the biggest flaw, as otherwise there’s lots of space and light, a decent 343-litre boot and plenty of comfort if you stick with the smaller wheels.
 It rides nicely, so even around town, it's smooth and serene.

-It’s a bit noisy if you push the engine and the gearbox isn’t that responsive, but it steers and handles respectably and – importantly – delivers real-world economy (claims are 83.1mpg and 78g/km CO2) that makes it one of the most affordable hybrids on sale to run.
+It’s a bit noisy if you push the engine and the gearbox isn’t that responsive, but it steers and handles respectably and – importantly – delivers real-world economy (claims are up to 68mpg and as low as 78g/km of CO2) that makes it one of the most affordable hybrids on sale to run.